Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Boltzmann-Vlasov Equation

 contains in the first and second term the Hartree and Fock contributions, respectively, where $V_{\rm d}({\bf x})$ represents the dipole-dipole potential and $\tilde{V}_{\rm d}({\bf q})$ its Fourier transform.
-We consider a system of dipolar fermions with the point dipoles aligned along the z-direction so that $V_{\rm d}({\bf x})$ reads
+We consider a system of dipolar fermions with the point dipoles aligned along the $z$-direction so that $V_{\rm d}({\bf x})$ reads

 with $\vartheta$ being the angle between the direction of the polarization of the dipoles and their relative position.
 The dipole-dipole interaction strength is characterized for magnetic atoms by $C_{\rm dd}=\mu_0m^2$, with $\mu_0$ being the magnetic permeability in vacuum and $m$ denoting the magnetic dipole moment.
-In the case of heteronuclear molecules with electric moment, the interaction strength is given by $C_{\rm dd}=d^2/{\rm \epsilon_0}$, with the vacuum dielectric constant $\epsilon_0$ and the electric dipole moment $d$.
+In the case of heteronuclear molecules with electric moment $d$, the interaction strength is given by $C_{\rm dd}=d^2/{\rm \epsilon_0}$, with the vacuum dielectric constant $\epsilon_0$.
 Note that the Fourier transform of the dipole-dipole interaction potential (\ref{dipolepotential}) is given by \cite{goral}

-The collision integral $I_{\rm coll}[\nu]$ represents a nonlinear functional of the distribution function and is of second order of the dipole-dipole potential $V_{\rm d}({\bf x})$.
+The collision integral $I_{\rm coll}[\nu]$ includes the dissipative effects by means of a nonlinear functional of the distribution function and is of second order of the dipole-dipole potential $V_{\rm d}({\bf x})$.
 Its concrete form and derivation for a general two-body interaction potential can be found, for instance, in Ref.~\cite{KadanoffBaym}.

-In order to find an approximate solution of the BVE in the vicinity of equilibrium we use the scaling method from Ref.~\cite{String}.
+In order to find an approximate solution of the BV equation in the vicinity of equilibrium we use the scaling method from Ref.~\cite{String}.
 To this end, we assume that the distribution function $\nu({\bf x},{\bf p},t)$ can be obtained from rescaling the equilibrium distribution function $\nu^0({\bf r},{\bf k})$, which satisfies

 according to